ELIGIBLE COMMERCIALLY INSURED PATIENTS SAVE ON SOLIQUA 100/33

 Most Common Adverse Reactions

-The most common adverse reactions reported in ≥5% of patients treated with SOLIQUA 100/33 include hypoglycemia, nausea, nasopharyngitis, diarrhea, upper respiratory tract infection, and headache.
+The most common adverse reactions reported in ≥ 5% of patients treated with SOLIQUA 100/33 include hypoglycemia, nausea, nasopharyngitis, diarrhea, upper respiratory tract infection, headache

 - Certain drugs may affect glucose metabolism, requiring dose adjustment of SOLIQUA 100/33 and close monitoring of blood glucose.